oddsrule/az-terraform/README.md

 Pay attention to _ vs - ...
 IMO the terraform syntax assistance is nowhere near as helpful as the arm template equivalents - errors are shown but not helpful to this newb.

 SA account has been created - and tag inheritance works as I hoped just by pulling from the resource group

+vnet and 1 subnet added after about 20 commits - could not figure out the function to merge/concat/join strings - finally found that JOIN is what is needed two examples in the file so far